mendozg/bitraam/contrib/osx/README.md

 - _Minimum supported target system (i.e. what end-users need): macOS 11_

-This guide explains how to build Electrum binaries for macOS systems.
+This guide explains how to build Bitraam binaries for macOS systems.

 ## Building the binary